French Connection (clothing)

-French Connection (also branded as FCUK or fcuk) is a UK-based global retailer and wholesaler of fashion clothing, accessories and homeware.
-Founded in the early 1970s by Stephen Marks who also serves as chairman and chief executive, it is based in London and its parent French Connection Group PLC is listed on the London Stock Exchange.
+French Connection (also branded as FCUK or fcuk) is a UK based global retailer and wholesaler of fashion clothing, accessories and homeware.
+Founded in the early 1970s by Stephen Marks, who also serves as chairman and chief executive, it is based in London and its parent French Connection Group PLC was formerly listed on the London Stock Exchange.
+It was acquired by MIP Holdings Ltd in 2021.

-French Connection distributes its clothing and accessories through its own stores in the UK, US and Canada and through franchise and wholesale arrangements globally.
+French Connection distributes its clothing and accessories through its own stores in the UK, US, and Canada and through franchise and wholesale arrangements globally.
 The company became notorious for the use of the "fcuk" initialism in its advertising campaigns in the early 2000s.

 Other brands currently within the group include Great Plains, Toast and YMC.
 Former brands include Nicole Farhi.

 Brand history

-Stephen Marks, who started out in business in 1969 as the Stephen Marks brand, established French Connection in 1972 – a year after the film of the same name was released.
-Initially designed as a mid-market women's brand, he has said the name came about because he managed to acquire a large shipment of Indian cheesecloth shirts – via a French contact – that could be resold in the UK at a large profit.
+Stephen Marks, who started out in business in 1969 as the Stephen Marks brand, established French Connection in 1972 — a year after the film of the same name was released.
+Initially designed as a mid-market women's brand, he has said the name came about because he managed to acquire a large shipment of Indian cheesecloth shirts — via a French contact — that could be resold in the UK at a large profit.
 The business expanded into menswear in 1976.

 In 1978, Nicole Farhi joined French Connection as a designer.
 In 1983, her eponymous higher-end label was launched by the French Connection parent group and this was not sold until 2010.

-After Marks floated the French Connection brand on the London Stock Exchange in 1984, he was listed as the 15th richest man in Britain, but by the late 1980s the company was in trouble.
+After Marks floated the French Connection brand on the London Stock Exchange in 1984, he was listed as the 15th richest man in Britain, but, by the late 1980s, the company was in trouble.
 He took control of the direction of French Connection again in 1991.

 In 2017, French Connection appointed two new independent directors, after facing pressure from investors.
-In February 2017, Sports Direct bought Schroders' 11% stake in French Connection.
+In February of that same year, Sports Direct bought Schroders' 11% stake in French Connection.

-On the 5th February 2021 the company made a regulartory announcement that The Board of French Connection Group Plc notes the recent share price movement and confirms that it has received separate approaches from each of Spotlight Brands in conjunction with Gordon Brothers International LLC ("Spotlight") and Go Global Retail in conjunction with HMJ International Services Ltd ("Go Global") as potential offerors for French Connection Group Plc, each of which may or may not result in an offer for the company.
+On 5 February 2021, the company made a regulatory announcement that The Board of French Connection Group Plc notes the recent share price movement and confirms that it has received separate approaches from each of Spotlight Brands in conjunction with Gordon Brothers International LLC ("Spotlight") and Go Global Retail in conjunction with HMJ International Services Ltd ("Go Global") as potential offerors for French Connection Group Plc, each of which may or may not result in an offer for the company.